thorstensson/CO2-audit/README.md

 # Carbonlog

 > **WIP** — An upcoming CO₂ measurement tool that uses [`@tgwf/co2`](https://www.thegreenwebfoundation.org/) and Puppeteer to estimate the carbon emissions of web pages.
 Honestly, I could do with a carbonlog of some of my own work.
 This project will be developed in stages.
-The beta version will be a public main...
+The beta version will be a public main.
-> :coffee:

-Built with Nuxt 4, Tailwind CSS 4, Supabase, and TypeScript.
+Built with Nuxt 4, Tailwind CSS 4, Supabase, and TypeScript :coffee:

 ## What it does